jeannjeann/sw25-fvtt/docs/MANUAL-en_v0.5.1.md

 This tab displays race characteristics and combat skills, as well as Techniques, Spellsongs and Finales, Stunts, Evocations, Aspects, Strategems and Maneuvers, etc.
 - New, edit, and delete can be performed.
 - If you don't have any of the Classes listed, they will not be displayed, except for the race and combat skills.
 If you check the "Show Blank Groups" checkbox, a list of items that you do not possess will also be displayed.
 If you want to create a new item, please use this option.
   - The behavior when clicking on icons can be configured from Details.
-By default, the chat display shows the description of the item.
+The default selection is "All", which displays the description, "Check", "Power", and "Effects" (if applicable) button in chat.
 - Some items can be checked in "Use Dice Roll" and "Use Power Table" in the details.
 When checked, "Dice Roll" and "Power" are displayed in the list, and the corresponding roll can be performed by clicking on the checkbox.
 Please use this function when necessary, for example, for checks on the usage of spellsongs, etc., or for power rolls.
+- If you have set up "Effects" in the item's details, "Effects" will appear beside the item in your character sheet.
 - Action types are automatically displayed in front of the name.
 The following types are displayed: Always (○), Major (▶), Minor (≫), Combat Preparation (△), and Declaration (□).

-#### Magic (Spells) Tab
+#### Spells Tab
 This tab displays information about magic.
 - The list is divided for each magic system.
 Selecting a magic system in the item details will be reflected in the list.
 - The magic system and magic power are displayed at the top of the list.
 By clicking on the item, you can determine whether or not to use it.
 To make the dice roll in chat, you need to select the Class to be used.
 There is also an input box for modifications.
 - Items cannot be created, edited, or deleted from the list by magic system.
 Please go to "Show All Spell".
 - The behavior when clicking on icons can be configured in the details.
-By default, the description is displayed in the chat.
+The default selection is "All", which displays the description, "Check", "Power", and "Effects" (if applicable) button in chat.
 - Some items can be checked in "Use Dice" and "Use Power List" in the details.
 When checked, "Dice Check" and "Power" are displayed in the list, and the corresponding roll can be performed by clicking on it.
 Since the rolls can be exercised from the top of the list, please use mainly the power rolls as necessary.
 - If you check the "Show All Spell" checkbox, a list of all the magic items in your possession will be displayed, regardless of the system.
 You can also click on icons and roll from "Spellcasting" and "Power".
 - New creation, editing, and deletion can only be done from the "Show All Spell" list.
 - The magic operation type is automatically displayed before the name.
 The following types of magic are displayed: Always (○), Major (▶), Minor (≫), Combat Ready (△), and Declared (□).

+#### Effects Tab
+This tab displays information about effects on the character, such as buffs and debuffs.
+- Effects Summary (top)
+  - Displays the total modified value of effects currently applied.
+  - Effects are automatically applied to rolls and other actions.
+  - The total is automatically calculated each time you toggle the enable/disable status.
+- List of effects (below)
+  - Lists temporary, permanent, disabled effects.
+  - You can create, edit, and delete the effects, as well as toggle their activation and deactivation.
+  - The reference source is displayed as the item name for item-derived buffs, and the character name for buffs created on the character sheet.
+  - If a temporary effect has a duration set, the remaining time will be displayed only during combat.
+- ** Attention! ** The effects of Special and Critical Ray only apply to the selected weapon.

-#### Possessions (Items) Tab
+#### Items Tab
 This tab displays items in your possession, including equipment.
 - There is a field for entering the amount of money you have.
 There is no automatic calculation function.
 (To be implemented)
 - New creation, editing, and deletion of each item can be performed.
 Weapons, armor, and ornaments can be created here.
 You cannot do this from the combat tab.
 - Item List
   - By checking the "Use Dice Roll" and "Use Power Table" checkboxes in the details, "Dice Check" and "Power" will appear in the list, and you can perform the corresponding roll by clicking on them.
 Use this function for medicinal herbs and the like.
+  - If you have set up “Effects” in the item's Details, “Effects” will appear in the list next to the item and you can apply those effects to your character.
   - The behavior when clicking on the icon can be set in the "Details" menu.
-By default, the chat display is the description of the item.
+The default selection is "All", which displays the description, "Check", "Power", and "Effects" (if applicable) button in chat.
 - Weapons, Armor, and Decorations
   - There is an "Equip" checkbox in the list.
 Checked items are displayed in the combat tab.
   - (Weapons, armor, and ornaments do not display "Dice Check" and "Power" even if "Use Dice Roll" and "Use Power Table" are checked in the details.
+  - If you have set up “Effects” in the equipment's Details, “Effects” will appear in the list next to the equipment and you can apply those effects to your character.
   - The behavior when clicking on icons can be set in the details.
-By default, the chat display will show the description of the item.
+The default selection is "All", which displays the description, "Check", "Power", and "Effects" (if applicable) button in chat.

 #### Description Tab
 This tab displays language, other settings, notes, etc.